top of page

 **This blog post includes Amazon affiliate links and I will earn a commission for qualifying orders through these links.

 Cooking, baking, and snacking are much more fun if you can easily find and use your pantry items.
-I was certainly feeling like mine was getting a bit chaotic, so I mapped out an organization plan to get it under control.
+I was feeling like mine was getting a bit chaotic, so I mapped out an organization plan to get it under control.

 Steps in this project and materials needed: